BrysonL/personal-site/content/projects/vr_gpt.md

 I'll explain each in more detail below.

 The VR environment setup is quite large (especially since I'm building from Meta's Interaction Toolkit demos) and I'm not sure exactly what is required for the app to build properly.
 This means I can't easily post the code on Github.
-I'll include some snippets here, but if you're interested in more code or would like me to figure out how to share the project, just let me know and I can look into it.
+I'll include some snippets here, but if you're interested in more code or would like me to figure out how to share the project, let me know and I can look into it.
 </div>

 <div class="extra-space">